 - Position a rack in the upper center of the oven and preheat to 375º.
 Line two or three rimless baking sheets with parchment paper.

 - Combine the butter, sugars and fresh ginger in the bowl of a stand mixer fitted with the paddle attachment.
 Beat on medium speed until light and fluffy, 3 - 4 minutes, scraping down the sides of the bowl as necessary.
-Beat in the yolk until combined, then the molasses and fresh and candied gingers.
+Beat in the egg yolk until combined, then the molasses and candied ginger.

-- Whisk together the dries in a medium bowl, and add to the butter mixture.
+- In a medium bowl, whisk or sift together the flour, ginger, cinnamon, allspice, salt, and baking soda.
+Add the flour mixture to the butter mixture.
 Mix on low speed until barely combined.
-Remove from the mixer and fold by hand a couple times to make sure everything is hunky-dory.
+Remove from the mixer and fold by hand a couple times, scraping the bottom of the bowl, to make sure the batter is well-combined.